 Amendment (called "Supporting Document") in the database

 Amendments (Supporting Documents) are named by a Category and Subcategory

-- Original: Information containing changes to technical information are filed in the “Original” submission.
-For Categories and Subcategories, see list below.
-Note that a new DMF does not need a “Category” designation by the holder.
-See Categories and Subcategories below
+- Original: Amendments containing changes to technical information are filed in the “Original” submission and the Category/Subcategory should be specified in the header of the Cover Letter.
+A new DMF does not need a “Category/Subcategory” designation by the holder.
+See Categories and Subcategories below.

 - Letter of Authorization: There is only one Category with two Subcategories: